Levels

 • The Fiddle Club, Barrage Collection Vol. 1

-Examples: Boil the Cabbage, Mary Had a Little Lamb from Fiddle Farm, Twinkle Variation, Go Tell Aunt Rhody, French Folk Song from Suzuki Book 1.
+Examples: Boil the Cabbage from Fairfield Fiddle Farm book, Twinkle Variations or French Folk Song from Suzuki Book 1.

 Primary 1 Class - Two pieces with contrasting moods such as found in any first year method book.

-Examples: Allegro, Perpetual Motion, Andantino from Suzuki Book 1, Camptown Races, Yello Rose of Texas from Fiddle Farm.
+Examples: Allegro, Perpetual Motion, Andantino from Suzuki Book 1, Camptown Races from Fiddle Farm.

 Primary 2 Class - Two pieces, one of which requires dynamic contrast and phrasing.

-Examples: A Bach Minuet, Gavotte by Gossec from Suzuki Book 1, Camptown Races, Yellow Rose of Texas from Fiddle Farm.
+Examples: A Bach Minuet, Gavotte by Gossec from Suzuki Book 1, Yellow Rose of Texas from Fiddle Farm.

 Primary 3 Class - Two pieces, one of which is by Baroque composer such as Handel or Bach.

-Examples: Chorus of Bourree by Handel, Musette by Bach in Suzuki Book.
+Examples: Chorus or Bourree by Handel, Musette by Bach in Suzuki Book 2.

-Primary 4 Class - Two pices, one of which uses slurs and accidentals.
+Primary 4 Class - Two pieces, one of which uses slurs and accidentals.

 Examples: Waltz, Hunter's Chorus, Witches Dance from Suzuki Book 2.